liffiton/Gen-Ed/src/codehelp/docs/privacy_policy.md

 We will delete your account and your Usage Data two years after your last activity (creating an account, submitting a query, or a student submitting a query in a class for which you are an instructor).

+## GDPR Compliance

+Following our technical review and implementation of the practices described above, we believe CodeHelp is compliant with the EU's General Data Protection Regulation (GDPR).
+You may review our [Data Protection Impact Assessment (DPIA)](dpia) for additional details.

 ## Contact Us

 If you have any questions about this privacy notice, please contact us using the email in the footer below.